Encyclopedia of Korean Culture

 The Encyclopedia of Korean Culture is a Korean-language encyclopedia written by the Academy of Korean Studies and published by DongBang Media Co.
 It was originally published as physical books from 1991 to 2001.
 There is now an online version of the encyclopedia that continues to be updated.

+It has been described as one of the most frequently used and extensive encyclopedias for Korean studies.